Altimeter

-An altimeter or an altitude meter is an instrument used to measure the altitude of an object above a fixed level.
+An altimeter, or altitude meter, is an instrument used to measure the altitude of an object relative to a fixed level.
 The measurement of altitude is called altimetry, which is related to the term bathymetry, the measurement of depth under water.

 Types

 Sonic altimeter

 In 1931, the US Army Air corps and General Electric together tested a sonic altimeter for aircraft, which was considered more reliable and accurate than one that relied on air pressure when heavy fog or rain was present.
 The new altimeter used a series of high-pitched sounds like those made by a bat to measure the distance from the aircraft to the surface, which on return to the aircraft was converted to feet shown on a gauge inside the aircraft cockpit.